Science-AI-Symbiotic-Group/Science-Ai-Symbiotic-Website/docs/moonobservation.md

 In the data analysis phase, students work collaboratively,draw conclusions and fill in a data analysis report.
 Regular meetings and discussions promote teamwork and communication skills.
 The lunar observation journal will be compiled with individual data analysis reports into a comprehensive report

-### 4. Communication and Publication:
-Students will have opportunities to present their research findings to their peers, educators, and potentially the local school community through presentations or poster sessions.
-The compiled report will be published as original research.

-## Conclusion :
-In conclusion, the Lunar Research Project, enriched by NASA and JAXA data and telescope observations, offers an immersive educational experience for 8th-grade students.By actively engaging with lunar research, they enhance their critical thinking skills, deepen their understanding of lunar geology, and develop a passion for space science.
-This project serves as a stepping stone to inspire a new generation of scientists and explorers, fostering STEM education and practical scientific inquiry.

 ## Photos
 Students of the group have captured a lot of moon, saturn, jupiter photos from a 6 inch Newtonian reflector telescope.